Year over year, the overall value of Bulgarian exports dropped by -2.6% from $47.9 billion.

-Applying a continental lens, 77.8% of Bulgaria’s exports by value were delivered to fellow European countries while 15.6% were sold to importers in Asia.
+Applying a continental lens, over than three-quarters (76.6%) of Bulgaria’s exports by value was delivered to fellow European countries while 15.5% was sold to importers in Asia.
+Bulgaria shipped another 4.2% worth of goods to Africa.

 Bulgaria’s Top Trading Partners